zambujo/editorials/README.md

 Both [Nature](https://www.nature.com) and [Science Magazine](https://science.sciencemag.org) provide weekly reviews of research highlights from other journals.

-The European Research Council (ERC) provides country statistics freely available online.
-The numbers refer to both evaluated and granted projects submitted to the ERC.
-Here, the numbers are provided in CSV for analysis.

 ## License

 Distributed under the MIT License.